khushiagarwal12/AssistAI/README.md

-# AssistAI- Flutter Chat App with BuddyBot
+# AssistAI – Here to Assist
 A simple chat interface built with Flutter that implements a basic chatbot functionality.
 The app features a clean UI with message bubbles, typing indicators, and automated responses from BuddyBot.